charlesalec/Computer-Vision-Project/blog.md

 ```

 ## Testing Procedure
 The purpose of this function is to perform the same iterations as the training function but on a different set of unseen images which is the test set and without the back propagation.
-For that we have already trained the PreNet seperately as well so we can get the PreNet wights the same way we did with the UNet.
+For that we have already trained the PreNet separately as well so we can get the PreNet wights the same way we did with the UNet.
 After loading the weights for both networks we proceed to predict the outputs of the pipeline of course without performing back propagation (using <em>with torch.no_grad()</em>).
 To calculate the accuracy we sum the correct answers and divide them by the total test set size so we can have the percentage of the test images that had been segmented correctly.
 For that as the problem is image segmentation and not classification we have to use the image and the label masks so that we can check if the object detection is correct, hence if the prediction is correct.

 ```python
 history_accuracy = []